Why we (Us) needed to redefine our agency model… And why I advice every agency to do the same…

 IF WE WOULD LOOK INTO THE NEW AI PROCESS, IT WOULD LOOK MORE LIKE THIS:

-Using a very simplified example like this, it doesn’t take a genius the true issue here.
+Using a very simplified example like this, it doesn’t take a genius to see the true issue here.
 As an agency we are forced to find double the amount of projects to pay the same amount of salaries and make our agency profitable.
 So, can we consider our agency to be growing if, despite not hiring any new personnel, we’re managing to work on twice as many projects?

 Or maybe a “time and material” pricing model is a thing of the past?
 After all, if you only charge for the hours spent on a project, where does the expertise in AI come into play?
 What I didn’t mention before in my example is the significant amount of research, knowledge, and training that is required to effectively use AI for the benefit of the company.
 Another option could be to purchase licenses for a new AI marketing technology tool.
 Yet…